cisco/cisco-network-puppet-module/README.md

 Note: dampening_routemap is mutually exclusive with dampening_half_time, reuse_time, suppress_time and max_suppress_time.

 ##### `default_information_originate`
 `default-information originate`.
 Valid values are true and false.
+This property is not supported on IOS XR.

 ##### `default_metric`
 Sets default metrics for routes redistributed into BGP.
 Valid values are Integer or keyword 'default'.
+This property is not supported on IOS XR.

 ##### `distance_ebgp`
 Sets the administrative distance for eBGP routes.
 Valid values are Integer or keyword 'default'.